broesler/broesler.github.io/_posts/2021-01-01-welcome-to-jekyll.md

 {% endcomment %}
 -->

-{% highlight python %}
+{% highlight python linenos %}
 import pandas as pd
-# prints 'Hi, Bernie' to STDOUT.

 def print_hi(name):
+  """Print a message to STDOUT.""" print(f"Hi, {name}.")
+  # Do some math.
+This is a super duper long line of code that won't fit on screen.
-  """Print 'Hi, `name`' to STDOUT.""" print(f"Hi, {name}.") y = 10_000 x = 2 * y
+  y = 10_000
+  x = 2 * y
   return x**y

 >>> print_hi('Bernie')
 Hi, Bernie
 {% endhighlight %}